Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:04 Yep, until the Gillectomy happens, which who knows if that will, but until then, this is definitely a good introduction to it.

-13:09 Yeah, and I'm actually, I'm one of the, I don't know, I think there's probably a lot of people, but having the Gill doesn't really bother me.
+13:09 Yeah, and I'm actually, I'm one of the, I don't know, I think there's probably a lot of people, but having the GIL doesn't really bother me.
 It does simplify how you program.

 13:19 I don't think it's that terrible.